River (Joni Mitchell song): Other versions

+In 2010, Scottish musician Fran Healy performed a cover of the song for The A.V.
+Clubs Holiday Undercover web series.

 In 2017, Sam Smith covered the song as part of Spotify's Spotify Singles series.
 Smith's version was recorded at RAK Studios in London, England.

-In December 2018, the song was the subject of an episode of BBC Radio 4's Soul Music, examining the song's influence on people including Mitchell's biographer David Yaffe.
-Ben Platt, as his character, Payton Hobart, performed the song during the first episode of the series The Politician (2019), and on the soundtrack associated with the show.
+In December 2018, the song was the subject of an episode of BBC Radio 4's Soul Music, examining the song's influence on people, including Mitchell's biographer David Yaffe.

+Ben Platt, as his character, Payton Hobart, performed the song during the first episode of the television series The Politician (2019), and on the soundtrack associated with the show.

 A cover by Judy Collins appears on her 2019 album Winter Stories.

-In the 1998 movie You’ve Got Mail the Kathleen Kelly character, played by Meg Ryan, sub-vocalizes the song's opening lines as she types an email to the character played by Tom Hanks: It's coming on Christmas, "They're cutting down trees You know that Joni Mitchell song?
+In the 1998 film You've Got Mail the Kathleen Kelly character, played by Meg Ryan, sub-vocalizes the song's opening lines as she types an email to the character played by Tom Hanks: It's coming on Christmas, "They're cutting down trees You know that Joni Mitchell song?
 I wish I had a river I could skate away on ...
 Such a sad song, and not really about Christmas at all but I was thinking about it tonight as I was decorating my Christmas tree …"

 In 2020, Delta Goodrem covered this song and gave it a video on her Christmas album Only Santa Knows.

-Darren Criss covered the song on his 2021 Christmas album “A Very Darren Crissmas”.
+Darren Criss covered the song on his 2021 Christmas album A Very Darren Crissma.

 On November 26, 2021, Australian singer-songwriter Gretta Ray released a cover of "River" as part of her three-song Christmas EP It's Almost Christmas in Philly.

-"River" was covered by Sixpence None the Richer on their 2008 album The Dawn of Grace.
+"River" was covered by Sixpence None the Richer on its 2008 album The Dawn of Grace.

-Other artists to cover "River" include Heart, Travis, Olivia Rodrigo, Tracey Thorn, Lighthouse Family, Weyes Blood, Indigo Girls, Holly Macve, Tom Barman and Guy Van Nueten, and Harry Styles, and Skye Edwards.
+Other artists to cover "River" include Heart, LeAnn Rimes, Travis, Olivia Rodrigo, Tracey Thorn, Lighthouse Family, Weyes Blood, Indigo Girls, Holly Macve, Tom Barman and Guy Van Nueten, Harry Styles, Skye Edwards, Delta Rae.